renpy/renpy/sphinx/source/config.rst

     Ren'Py terminates.
 This is intended to free resources, such as opened files or started threads.

-.. var:: config.sticky_layers = { "master", ... }
+.. var:: config.sticky_layers = [ "master", ... ]

-    A set of layer names that will, when a tag is shown on them, take precedence over that tag's entry in :var:`config.tag_layer` for the duration of it being shown.
+    A list of layer names that will, when a tag is shown on them, take precedence over that tag's entry in :var:`config.tag_layer` for the duration of it being shown.